High-Altitude-Science/Payload-Main-2019/README.md

 # Payload-Main-2019
-This repostitory is for reading and logging data from the sensors on the 2019 Payload's mainboard
+This repository is for reading and logging data from the sensors on the 2019-2020 SOAR Payload's main board.